flutter/flutter-intellij/tool/plugin/README.md

 *   `-r, --release=XX`
 Use "release mode."
 The `XX` value specifies the release identifier, like 18 or 19.1.
 It will be shown in the "version" field of the plugin manager's listing for the Flutter plugin.
 In this mode additional constraints must be satisfied.
 The current git branch must have no unsaved changes and must be named "release_XX".
-The `.travis.yml` file must be newer than the `product-matrix.json` file (see the `gen` command).
+The `.github/workflows/presubmit.yaml` file must be newer than the `product-matrix.json` file (see the `generate` command).
 *   `-d, --cwd=<working-directory>`
 Set the root directory to the `working-directory` value.
 This should not be used when running the tool from the command line.
 It is only intended to be used when running tests from IntelliJ run configurations that have no way to specify the working directory.